 Careless smoking is the leading cause of fatal fires.
 If you do allow smoking indoors, use large, deep ashtrays that can’t be knocked over and make sure cigarette butts are properly extinguished.

-With all the festive cheer this time of year, keep a close eye on anyone attempting to cook or smoke while under the influence of alcohol.
-Social occasions coupled with alcohol consumption, cooking, smoking or unattended candles can create a fire risk.
-To minimize the risk at parties, plan your event in advance so you have enough time to prepare the meal.
-Hurried cooking activities, multi-tasking and neglecting fire safety can be ingredients for an unwanted house fire.
-Avoid over-crowding.
+With all the festive cheer, keep a close eye on anyone attempting to cook or smoke while under the influence of alcohol.
+Social occasions coupled with alcohol consumption, cooking, smoking, or unattended candles can create a fire risk.
 Encourage guests to smoke outside and provide them with a safe ashtray.
 Refrain from burning candles during parties, as they can easily be accidentally knocked over or ignite nearby combustibles.

 Do You Have a Roadside Emergency Kit?